Richard Owens (American football): Minnesota Vikings

 In his three-year career, he accumulated 16 catches for 123 yards and one touchdown.
 In 2004, Owens started two of the eight games he played in.
 He caught eight passes for 69 yards and made three special teams tackles.
 He joined defensive tackle Spencer Johnson and long snapper Cullen Loeffler as the only rookie free agents to make the opening-day roster in 2004 and was one of eight Vikings rookies to start a 2004 regular-season game.
 Owens joined LS Cullen Loeffler in a game vs. Chicago, opening at halfback and catching two passes for 16 yards.
 At Houston, he started his second consecutive game, catching three passes for 17 yards in the 36–28 overtime win.
 In week two of the 2006 season, Owens caught a 16-yard touchdown pass, his first career touchdown, on a fake field goal attempt, thrown by Vikings kicker Ryan Longwell.
 On his way to the endzone, Owens dodged an attempted tackle by Carolina Panthers defensive end Julius Peppers.
 The Vikings won the game 16–13 in overtime.

 New York Jets

-Owens signed with the New York Jets on July 14, 2009 and was waived on August 3, 2009.
+Owens signed with the New York Jets on July 14, 2009, and was waived on August 3, 2009.

 Coaching career

 Following his playing career in the NFL, Owens joined Bobby Petrino's staff at the University of Arkansas prior to the 2010 season.
 Owens had previously played for Petrino while at Louisville.
-He spent two years as a graduate student working with the tight ends before being hired by Garrick McGee to serve as tight ends coach at UAB.
+He spent two years as a graduate assistant working with the tight ends.

+In 2012, Owens was hired by Garrick McGee to serve as tight ends coach at the University of Alabama at Birmingham.
 After one season, Owens was promoted to offensive coordinator and wide receivers coach.
+In 2014, he reverted to tight ends coach for one season.

+In 2015, Owens was hired by the University of South Alabama as the tight ends coach before being promoted to offensive line coach for 2016 and 2017.

+In 2018, Owens was hired by University of Louisville as the tight ends coach.

+Following one season with Louisville, Owens rejoined UAB as the offensive line coach in 2019.
+He maintained the position for three years.

+In 2022, Owens was hired by Georgia Southern University as the offensive line coach and run game coordinator.

+In 2023, Owens began his second stint with Louisville as the offensive line coach.